-We studied three prefilter bandwidths $(B1=\infty, B2=2.tx, B3=1.tx)$ with four synchronizers, one variant asynchronous by both transitions at rate with versions manual (ab-m) and automatic (ab-a) and other variant asynchronous by positive at quarter rate with versions manual (ap-m/4) and automatic (ap-a/4).
+We studied three prefilter bandwidths (B1=∞, B2=2.tx, B3=1.tx) with four synchronizers, one variant asynchronous by both transitions at rate with versions manual (ab-m) and automatic (ab-a) and other variant asynchronous by hybrid at quarter rate with versions manual (ab-m/4) and automatic (ah-a/4).
 Then, we measured their jitter - SNR curves.